Advertisement

 Treatments for cannabis dependence

-For those cannabis users who do become dependent, treatment with cognitive behavioural therapy — a type of psychological therapy that's also known as CBT — may help them to cut down on their use.
+For those cannabis users who do become dependent, treatment with cognitive behavioural therapy — a type of psychological therapy also known as CBT — may help them to cut down on their use.